aarnavg54/BioStat-Disease-Biomarker-Analyzer/README.md

 * The dataset must contain **numerical biomarker values**
 * Non-numerical columns (e.g., patient IDs, labels, notes) are allowed
-* Each row typically represents a patient or sample
-* Each column represents a biomarker or metadata field
+* Each column should represent a biomarker or metadata field

 The dataset may be: